arabnewscms/it/README.md

-# it version 1.4.2
+# it version 1.5.0 demo & unstable version
-Work With Laravel 7.0 & above make sure to use php version 7.2 at least
+Work With Laravel 8.0 & above make sure to use php version 7.3 at least
 # A simple Track To make sense
 # usage & Instllation & documentations
 [https://it.phpanonymous.com/docs](https://it.phpanonymous.com/docs)